Graceville Uniting Church

-Graceville Uniting Church is a heritage-listed churchyard at 215 Oxley Road, Graceville, City of Brisbane, Queensland, Australia.
+Graceville Uniting Church is a heritage-listed former Uniting church at 215 Oxley Road, Graceville, City of Brisbane, Queensland, Australia.
 It was designed and built by Walter Taylor from 1917 to 1951.
 It was previously known as Graceville Methodist Church.
-It was added to the Queensland Heritage Register on 24 September 1999.
+The associated churchyard complex was added to the Queensland Heritage Register on 24 September 1999.

+The church closed on 27 March 2022.

 History

-The Graceville Uniting Church Complex site consists of the original church hall, erected in 1917; the church, opened in 1930; and the memorial hall, opened in 1951, all to the design of Walter Taylor.
+The Graceville Uniting Church complex consists of the original church hall, erected in 1917; the former church, opened in 1930 and closed in 2022; and the memorial hall, opened in 1951, all to the design of Walter Taylor.
 Repairs were made to the buildings from the mid-1950s onwards, with a jubilee restoration project to restore the church and memorial hall completed in 1965.